Andereoo/Cortland/README.md

 ## Description

 Cortland is a collection of CSS code that changes the look and feel of Firefox.

-It supports both light and dark system themes.
+It turns the default UI of Firefox into an intuitive, modern interface, and supports both both light and dark themes, too!

+This theme currently supports macOS and linux.
+Windows is not supported yet.
+Firefox 70+ is recommended.

 ## Installation